 Veterans Benefits FAQ

-During each summer term you should complete the VA Benefits Request form to verify your VA benefit status for the upcoming year.
-If you do not complete that form, you cannot be certified for the upcoming year.
+During each summer term you should complete the VA Benefits Request form to notify Cornell how you would like to use your VA benefit for the upcoming year.
+If this form is not completed, you would not be certified for the upcoming year.
+This needs to be completed each academic year you plan on using VA benefits at Cornell.

 Funding can be expected anywhere between 2-5 weeks after certification by Cornell.
-Cornell certifies tuition after the final drop date of each semester.
+Cornell certifies your enrollment and/or tuition to the VA within the first 4-6 weeks of each semester.

 Housing allowances begin the first of the month following the start of classes.
 Cornell begins certifying courses and credits prior to each semester and well into each semester.